How are Home Loan Rates Charged by Banks and Housing Finance Companies

 The existing home loans taken under the PLR or base rate regimes, shall continue to be governed by the respective regime, till the loans are fully repaid, unless the same have been switched to MCLR.
 Also, the home loan rates will not change with each change in the MCLR, as the banks are allowed to have a reset period (maximum of one year), either linked with the date of disbursement or a pre-determined date, when the home loan interests will be aligned with the existing MCLR.

-Real Estate Property in Ghodbunder Road Contact Ace Constructions sales office
+Flats in Ram Maruti Road Thane Contact Ace Constructions sales office